captn3m0/ideas/README.md

 * Running a public SNS/EventBridge/PubSub service with third-party subscribers has a low enough cost, since you're responsible for reasonable egress and publishing costs.
 * Running webhooks at scale does get costly, due to network costs, so don't do this unless you can monetize it.

+## A physical variable Fuzzy Clock

+I don't like the per-minute cadence of modern clocks.
+Fuzzy clocks reduce the accuracy of time to fix this.
+I use the Fuzzy Clock on KDE, which is described as:

+> The fuzzy clock shows the time as a spoken expression like “Twenty to six”.
+  Additionally, the fuzziness of the clock can be adjusted.
+At maximum accurateness, it will change all five minutes, with increasing fuzziness the time of changes will increase.
+At maximum fuzziness, it may only say “Weekend”.

+I like having accurate clocks at home when I'm getting ready in the morning, but as the day goes by, I would like to care less about accurate time.
+I'd like my clock to just say "Time to Sleep" beyond 10pm, but during working hours be accurate to 15 minutes or so.

+I don't know what a physical version would look like, but it would be cool to come up with one.
+I am thinking of prototyping something with a e-Ink display.

 ---